History of WWE Raw in Timeline

 April 13, 1998: Raw Is War Wins Ratings Battle

-On April 13, 1998, the episode of Raw Is War headlined by Stone Cold Steve Austin vs. Vince McMahon, marked the first time that Nitro had lost the head-to-head Monday night ratings battle in 84 weeks since 1996.
+On April 13, 1998, the episode of Raw Is War headlined by Stone Cold Steve Austin vs. Vince McMahon, marked the first time that Nitro had lost the head-to-head Monday night ratings battle in 84 weeks.

 January 4, 1999: Mankind Wins WWF Championship

-On January 4, 1999, Mick Foley, as Mankind, won the WWF Championship on Raw Is War, leading to viewers switching from Nitro after the result was revealed.
+On January 4, 1999, Mick Foley, as Mankind, won the WWF Championship on Raw Is War.
+Tony Schiavone spoiled this on Nitro, resulting in viewers switching to Raw to see it happen.

 By 1999, the WWF placed a "WWF.com: 'Download This!'" logo on the bottom of the TitanTron and added two vertical sides on the stage along with a USA Network logo on top of the TitanTron.

-On June 28, 2000, Viacom won the deal with the WWF to move all of its WWF programs stemming from the lawsuit action against WWF from USA Network.
+On June 28, 2000, Viacom won the deal to move all of WWF's programs from USA Network.

 September 2000: Raw Moves to TNN

-In September 2000, Raw moved from the USA Network to TNN.
+In September 2000, Raw moved from the USA Network to TNN (The Nashville Network) television channel.

 September 25, 2000: Raw Is War Premieres on TNN